douglasteeple/DeepRL/README.md

 // smoothing of delta
 const float alpha = 0.05;	// 5% current dist, 95% historical average

+actionJointDelta = 0.1f;
+actionVelDelta   = 0.05f;	// TUNE was 0.1
+maxEpisodeLength = 200;		// TUNE was 100

 ```

 In order to improve these results, I added a loop changing both learning rate from 0.05 to 0.45, and changing the LSTM size from 64, 128, 256, to 512.
 This plot shows the results: